BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted, it's wise to carry some cash for smaller markets, local street food vendors, or rural guesthouses.
-You can easily withdraw Korean Won from ATMs at the airport or in most towns; just check if your bank has any foreign transaction fees.
+While credit cards are widely accepted, carrying some cash is a good idea for smaller, local establishments or street food vendors, especially in more rural areas.
+You can easily withdraw Korean Won (KRW) from ATMs at the airport or in most towns.
+Having a bit of cash on hand ensures you won't miss out on delicious snacks or unique souvenirs from smaller shops.

 packing